 a.
 Standard Deduction – Standard Deduction is 30% of the Net Annual Value calculated above.
 This 30% deduction is allowed even when your actual expenditure on the property is higher or lower.

 Therefore this deduction is irrespective of the actual expenditure you may have incurred on insurance, repairs, electricity, water supply etc. For a self occupied house property, since the Annual Value is Nil, the standard deduction is also zero on such a property.

-- The home loan must be for purchase and construction of a new property;
+i.
+The home loan must be for purchase and construction of a property;

 You need to meet all the below 3 conditions to claim this deduction

-- Loan has been take after 1st April 1999 for purchase or construction
+a.
+Loan has been taken after 1st April 1999 for purchase or construction

 Note that your interest deduction may be limited to Rs 30,000 if any one of these conditions is met –